 Will you do any overnight outdoors school trips?

 Immersing students in nature in a multi-day stretch is an integral part of our curriculum.
-TFS students in grades 4 and up do several seasonal overnight trips during the year.
+PFS students in grades 4 and up do several seasonal overnight trips during the year.
 Destinations are set based on curriculum and student interest.

 How does PFS use technology?